darshan117/BroDB/README.md

 - **B-tree Indexing**: Our B-trees are so jacked, they make binary trees look like twigs.
 - **Table Rendering**: Tables so pretty, you'll want to frame them and hang them in your man cave.
 - **Bro Query Language (BQL)**: SQL's cooler, more laid-back cousin.
 It's like talking to your bros, but for data!
+- **Bro-Friendly**: If your database doesn't talk like your bros, is it even a real database?

 ## Getting Started: Time to Crush It!